-Vegetation types associated with human occupation are profoundly altered and are characterized by a high percentage of introduced species most notably neem trees (Azadirachta indica) which have the habit of forming dense monotypic stands
+Moreover, vegetation types associated with human occupation have been profoundly altered, characterized by a high percentage of introduced species, notably neem trees (Azadirachta indica), which often form dense monotypic stands.